-In November 2008, we executed an ARS rights agreement (the Rights) with the broker through which we purchased the \$31.9 million in ARS that provides (1) us with the right to put these ARS back to the broker at par anytime during the period from June 30, 2010 through July 2, 2012, and (2) the broker with the right to purchase or sell the ARS at par on our behalf anytime through July 2, 2012.
+In November 2008, we executed an SLARS rights agreement (the Rights) with the broker through which we purchased the \$24.9 million in ARS that provides (1) us with the right to put these SLARS back to the broker at par anytime during the period from June 30, 2010 through July 2, 2012, and (2) the broker with the right to purchase or sell the ARS at par on our behalf anytime through July 2, 2012.
 We accounted for the acceptance of the Rights as the receipt of a put option for no consideration and recognized a gain with a corresponding recognition as a long-term investment.
-We elected to measure the Rights under the fair value option of SFAS No. 159 and will record changes in the fair value of the Rights in earnings.
-We simultaneously recognized an other-than-temporary impairment loss of \$5.5 million as we no longer intend to hold these ARS until the fair value recovers, which was recorded in other comprehensive loss in prior quarters.
-We reclassified the ARS from available-for-sale to trading securities and future changes in fair value are being recorded in earnings.
-During the fourth quarter of fiscal 2009, we estimated the fair value of the ARS increased by \$1.5 million offset by a change in the fair value of the related Rights of \$1.5 million, with no net impact to our income statement.
-We expect any future changes in the fair value of the ARS and the Rights at fair value (utilizing Level 3 fair value of the related Rights without any significant net impact to our income statement.
-We will continue to measure the ARS and the Rights at fair value (utilizing Level 3 fair value inputs) until the earlier of its maturity or exercise.

-We continue to monitor the market for ARS and consider its impact, if any, on the fair market value of our investments.
-If the market conditions deteriorate further, we may be required to record additional impairment charges.
-We intend and have the ability to hold these ARS until the market recovers, or as it relates to the \$31.9 million of par value of these ARS, until June 30, 2010 when we have the right to sell the securities at par to the broker.
-We do not anticipate having to sell these securities to fund the operation of our business.
+We expect any future change in the fair value of the SLARS to be largely offset by changes in the fair value of the related Rights without any significant net impact to our income statement.
+We will continue to measure the SLARS and the Rights at fair value (utilizing Level 3 inputs) until the earlier of maturity or exercise.
+We intend and have the ability to hold the \$24.9 million of ARS until the market recovers or until June 30, 2010 when we have the right to sell the SLARS at par to the broker as we do not anticipate having to sell these securities to fund the operations of our business.
 We believe that, based on our current unrestricted cash, cash equivalents and short-term investment balances, the current lack of liquidity in the credit and capital markets will not have a material impact on our liquidity, cash flow or ability to fund our operations.